egeldenhuys/cos212/docusaurus/docs/installing-linux.md

 for a pleasant experience.

 1. Download a Fedora Workstation ISO from https://getfedora.org/en/
-    1. There are alternative desktop enviroments available at https://spins.fedoraproject.org/
+    1. There are alternative desktop environments available at https://spins.fedoraproject.org/
     2. [Cinnamon](https://spins.fedoraproject.org/en/cinnamon/) is the closest to the Windows experience but is more resource intensive than LXDE
     3. [LXDE](https://spins.fedoraproject.org/en/lxde/) is a less attractive (in my opinion) but also a "less resource hungry" Desktop Environment
 2. Download and install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 3. [Install Fedora as a VirtualBox Guest](https://fedoramagazine.org/install-fedora-virtualbox-guest/)
-    1. After creating the virtual machine you may want to increate the amount of processors allocated by going to `Settings > System > Processor`
+    1. After creating the virtual machine you may want to increase the amount of processors allocated by going to `Settings > System > Processor`
     2. Guest additions should be installed already (Try `sudo dnf update`)
 4. It might be a good idea to take a snapshot of your fresh VM at this point.
 (Optional)